 ErgoSystems Consulting Group, Inc.

-19285 Shady Hills Road
+7421 West Shoreline Drive

-Excelsior, MN 55331
+Waconia, MN 55387

 Voice: 952-401-9296

 Mark.Anderson@ergosystemsconsulting.com

 www.ergosystemsconsulting.com

 The information contained in this training workbook has been developed in good faith and is believed to present good ergonomics principles and practices.
 ErgoSystems Consulting Group, Inc. and all other participating organizations make no representations or warranties as to the completeness or accuracy of the materials thereof.
 Persons using this information must make their own determination as to its suitability for their purposes.
 ErgoSystems Consulting Group, Inc. and all other participating organizations are in no way responsible for damages of any nature resulting from the use of this information.